Hansastro/Astro-3D-Printing/README.md

-# Some 3D Object to print for Astronomy
+# Some 3D Objects to print for Astronomy

 Now the 3D printing is become more and more popular.
 It is possible to create the objects we need.